kickscondor/fraidycat/README.md

     npm install
     npm run webext
+    npm run webext:safe

+(The final step eliminates some code that triggers Mozilla's security scan.
+This code is unused by Fraidycat and is included by its dependencies.)

 The extension will appear in a `build/webext` folder.
 You can then load that "unpacked" extension from the browser - as a 'temporary add-on', for example,